ipedrazas/dotmarks/README.md

 > cd python
   celery -A worker worker

 #### HTTP server:

 > cd javascript
   server 8000

+## Installation

+The project comes with a vagrant file with ansible provisioning.
+In principle, to install it you just have to bring the box up

+> vagrant up

+and the ansible provisioning will do the rest.

+Once the vagrant box is started and provisioned you will have to log in and start the different processes.

+The VagrantFile defines the box with a fixed IP and with a hostname:

+>   config.vm.hostname = "dotmarks.dev"
+    config.vm.network "private_network", ip: "192.168.33.10"

 >  Ping [me](https://twitter.com/ipedrazas) if you have questions or suggestions, or just to say 'Hi'.